Al-Faisal College

-Al-Faisal College (abbreviated as AFC) is currently the largest Islamic school in Australia with 2800 students.
-It is also a dual-campus independent Islamic co-educational primary and secondary day school, with campuses in Auburn and Campbelltown, both suburbs of Sydney, New South Wales, Australia.
+Al-Faisal College (abbreviated as AFC) is currently the largest Islamic school in Australia with approximately 4500 students across all campuses.
+It is also a quad-campus independent Islamic co-educational primary and secondary day school, with campuses in Auburn, Liverpool, Campbelltown and Lakemba.
 Operated by Al-Faisal College Ltd, the college was established in 1998 at the Auburn campus, later expanded to the Campbelltown campus in 2013 and Liverpool campus in 2015.

 The college announced in 2020 that they will be opening up a fourth campus in Lakemba, with construction to start late November 2020.

 History

 The Auburn campus opened on 27 April 1998 with 200 students from Kindergarten to Year 2.
 In 2007 the first cohort of Year 12 students, completing the Higher School Certificate graduated from the college.
 Between 2008 and 2018 the school more than tripled in size, from approximately 860 students in 2008 to 2800 students in 2018.

 Al-Faisal College took over Iqra Grammar College at Minto, Campbelltown in 2013 with 440 students and 28 teaching staff bring the total number of enrolments to 1,660.